stevavoliajvar/stop_cloudflare/PEOPLE.md

 ###### Twitter (aka "Birdsite")

+"Javascript is off by default because of trust issues with a website Meanwhile Cloudflare demands I turn on Javascript because of trust issues" by @[steelhoof](https://twitter.com/steelhoof/status/1128105553299775488)

 "a lot of people are getting capcha and challenge on every sites with Cloudflare since sunday without proper reason." by @[Ahks_u](https://twitter.com/Ahks_u/status/1127828742947180544)

 "Why don’t you explain blocking domains?
 You’re pretty good at blocking access to websites." by @[JimInHeaven](https://twitter.com/JimInHeaven/status/1127598018197430278)